 When you entrust a facility with the care of your loved one, it's natural to expect that they will be kept safe.
 Sadly, there have been many instances of abuse and neglect of the elderly in South Carolina.Discovering such news is both heartbreaking and infuriating.
 If your loved one experienced an unexplained decline in health before passing away, it's possible that they were neglected.
 Our inquiry into the matter can help hold the nursing home responsible and prevent other families from experiencing a similar loss.

 Many people trust doctors to care for and heal them.
 Unfortunately, sometimes doctors are negligent and ultimately cause the death of a patient.
-When an unexpected death happens while in the care of a medical professional, it should be investigated by a trustworthy wrongful death attorney Near Me Orangeburg, SC.
+When an unexpected death happens while in the care of a medical professional, it should be investigated by a trustworthy wrongful death attorney in Orangeburg, SC.
 An example of medical malpractice is when a doctor provides services outside of their area of expertise or knowledge.

 It is important for those involved in creating and selling products to ensure that their products do not pose a risk of harm to the public.
 If someone dies due to a product's faulty design, defective manufacturing, or lack of warning about potential dangers, it may lead to a wrongful death lawsuit.